Gameonn/Sleepy-Quotes/README.md

 <!-- List the features of your application or follow the template. :) -->
 - View existing quotes
-- Add new quotes
-- Add comments to existing quotes
 - Generate random quotes just with a single tap.
 - Check quotes based on author
 - Check quotes based on genre
+- Register/Login account
+- Add new quotes (only registered users)
+- Add comments to existing quotes (only registered users)

 ## Browser Support